 What happens when you dissolve a trust?

-That’s the question I was recently asked by a reader of Your Investment Property Magazine – so here’s the Q&A
+That’s the question I was recently asked by a reader of Property Update – so here’s the Q&A

 I bought a warehouse/office in the mixed-use zone of a Melbourne beachside suburb in 2004.